6 Things You Need To Know Before You Sign Up

 Bank-to-bank transfers are more affordable, but also take longer to be processed (see “Transfer Speed” below).

-This is why services like TransferWise are often recommended because not only are the fees they charge very transparent they also have an extensive worldwide bank account network to make transfers inexpensive with less fee surprises.
+This is why services like TransferWise are often recommended because not only are the fees they charge low and transparent they also have an extensive worldwide bank account network to pay into recipients bank accounts.

 Ria is rated 4.4/5 on Trustpilot with over 5000 reviews.